On the electrodynamics of moving particles in a quasi flat spacetime with Lorentz violation and its cosmological implications: Transformations of space-time and velocity in the presence of the ultra-referential connected to the invariant minimum speed

 2)-the invariance of the speed of light ($c$);

 3)-the covariance of the ultra-referential $S_V$ (background framework) connected to an invariant and unattainable minimum limit of speed $V$, i.e., all the non-galilean reference frames with speeds $V<v\leq c$ experience the same background frame $S_V$, in the sense that the background energy (vacuum energy) at $S_V$ does not produce a flow $-v$ at any of these referentials.
-Thus $S_V$ does not work like the newtonian absolute space filled by luminiferous (galilean) ether in the old (classical) sense, in spite of $S_V$'s being linked to the background energy ($\rho^{(2)}_{em}$) that works like a {\it non-galilean ``ether''} of gravitational origin.
+Thus, $S_V$ does not work like the newtonian absolute space filled by luminiferous (galilean) ether in the old (classical) sense, in spite of $S_V$'s being linked to a background energy that works like a {\it non-galilean (non-luminiferous) aether} (Eq.(44)), leading to the well-known vacuum energy density (cosmological constant), as we will show later (Section 10).

+The third postulate is directly connected to the second one.
+Such a connection will be clarified by investigating the new velocity transformations to be obtained soon.

-Of course if we consider $V=0$, we recover the well-known two postulates of SR, i.e., the equivalence of inertial reference frames, where one can exchange $v$ for $-v$ with appropriate transformations and, consequently, this leads to the absence of such a background field ($S_V$), but the constancy of the speed of light is preserved.
+Of course if we consider $V=0$, we recover the well-known two postulates of SR, i.e., we get the equivalence of inertial reference frames (Lorentz symmetry), where one can exchange $v$ for $-v$ with appropriate transformations and, consequently, this leads to the absence of such a background field ($S_V$); however, the constancy of the speed of light is still preserved (2nd. postulate of SR) without a deeper explanation.